 I highly recommend doubling the total time to properly enjoy these adventures.
 Allow for plenty of stops to enjoy the surroundings.
 Clear lots of space on your phone for photos, or get geared up with some great cameras and equipment and you’re sure to collect plenty of likes on social media.

 Sandy Lake Park in Bedford is a popular swimming spot in summer, and off-leash dog walking park in the off-season.
 In Autumn it comes alive as the forested trails create a vibrant array of colour as diverse as the foliage.
 With old-growth trees mixed in, it’s an urban nature experience that amateur arborists will appreciate.
 The trail is mostly rugged and unmarked.

 Next, you’ll head into the woods as the trail becomes more narrow and rugged.
 A quiet, shady environment full of squirrels preparing for the long winter to come.
 This stretch is under 1km and a gradual uphill slope.

 My favourite part about this hike is when you come out of the dense forest and onto the power line trail.
-The moment you step out of the woods you’ll enter into a colourful vista that would be at home on a canvas.
+The moment you step out of the woods you’ll enter into a colourful vista fit for painting.
 This part of the trail can be quite wet and muddy so proper footwear is a must.